2020 CALL FOR CASE STUDIES & CASE ABSTRACTS

 The following guidelines will aid in the review and editing process.
 Please follow them to expedite the review process.

-- Submit the first copy of your full case and instructor manual (IMs) as a single spaced Microsoft Word document file through EasyChair or directly to SECRA2019@gmail.com.
-This email will be accessed by the Program Chair, Blaine Lawlor and the Associate Program Chair Jonathan Krispin.
-Deadline: November 12, 2018.
+- Submit the first copy of your full case and instructor manual (IMs) as a single spaced Microsoft Word document fileto the SECRA 2020 CONFERENCE SUBMISSION LINK.
+If you have questions, the program chair, Jonathan Krispin and the Associate Program Chair, Kenny Embry will be happy to assist you (SECRAinfo@gmail.com).

 - Cases, IMs, and abstracts must be formatted and submitted according to the instructions posted one the SECRA website.
 Click for instructions here: Case Formatting Instructions